paulstothard/helpful_commands/README.md

 First, follow the [configuration instructions](https://rclone.org/drivei).
 The commands below assume that the remote system was named **my_google_drive** during the configuration.

+Note that you can use the **Add shortcut to Drive** option in Google Drive to make folders and files in **Shared with me** easier to access using rclone.

 To list directories:

 ```bash